Of all the ways Jimin thought his vacation would go, this wasn’t one of them.

 Jimin’s heart squeezes tightly in his chest, something hot squirming in his belly.
 He thinks he imagines the hand that brushes his hair aside, fingers curling into a fist.

-He hears the soft footsteps of Jeongguk’s feed padding away and it’s not until he catches the click of the bathroom door that he opens his eyes, sucking in a deep breath.
+He hears the soft footsteps of Jeongguk’s feet padding away and it’s not until he catches the click of the bathroom door that he opens his eyes, sucking in a deep breath.
 Jeongguk’s side of the bed is unmade, his pillow indented from where his head had been resting.

 The room is too quiet; Jimin can hear the blood rushing past his ears.